 Hagit Ayalon, Hebrew and Judaics Teacher and Lower School Hebrew Coordinator

-Ms. Ayalon loves working with students of all ages at CCJDS!
-This year she will be welcoming our youngest students to the joys of Hebrew and Judaics – teaching both subjects in Kindergarten and First Grade.
-Ms. Ayalon’s warmth and creative energy are a great fit for our eager learners.
+Ms. Ayalon loves working with students of all ages at CCJDS.
+As a teacher of Hebrew and Judaics, she infuses her work with warmth and creative energy that motivates and delights her students.
 Prior to moving to the United States, Ms. Ayalon taught both middle school and high school in Israel.
 She graduated with honors, BA in English Linguistics and a Masters in Education from Hebrew University.
 Joined CCJDS in 2011.